2808118/ml_ai/_posts/2025-02-02-How-to-Write-a-Discussion-Section-in-a-Scientific-Paper.md

 ---
 layout: post
-title: 2025.02.02 How to Write a Discussion Section in a Scientific Paper: A Step-by-Step Guide
+title: 2025.02.02 How to Write a Discussion Section in a Scientific Paper A Step-by-Step Guide
 tags: Scientific writing
 categories: Scientific writing, thesis
 ---